How Much Do You Know About Mulch?

 - Be aware of conditions that are favorable for mulch fires and increase surveillance of mulch beds in the afternoon, when fires are more likely to occur.

-- Designate outdoor smoking areas and provide receptacles for smoking materials at all entrances.
+- Designate outdoor smoking areas and provide approved receptacles for smoking materials at all entrances.

-- Do not discard cigarettes along roadways, in parking lots or in mulch generally or in potted plants.
+- Do not discard cigarettes along roadways, in parking lots, mulch, or potted plants.

-- Consider using metal cans with sand for outdoor lighted smoking material disposal.
+- Consider using metal cans with sand and lids for all outdoor disposal of smoking materials.

 - Provide proper clearance for electric devices such as decorative lights by following the manufacturer’s instructions.